kmestry/spring-jenkins/README.md

 # spring-jenkins
-Test project to integrate with jenkins pipeline
+Test project to integrate with jenkins pipeline.
+Demo Project